 Rules of the area

-Always follow the directions and any request made by the hosts in the area.
-Please be aware that you cannot bring guests to the area, who don’t have access through their wristbands.
+Always follow instructions and any recommendations from the hosts in the area.
+Please note that you cannot bring guests into the area who do not have access via their wristband.

 Show consideration